Sammy-kr/Sammy-kr/README.md

 - 👀 I’m interested in software engineering.
 - 🌱 I’m currently learning kotlin.

-- 💞️ I’m looking to collaborate on an android projectcollabora.
+- 💞️ I’m looking to collaborate on an android project.
 - 📫 you can reach me via kithinjiriungu@gmail.com

 <!---